robertorosero/pyhtonmig/Doc/library/datetime.rst

    Return the UTC :class:`datetime` corresponding to the POSIX timestamp, with :attr:`tzinfo` ``None``.
-This may raise :exc:`ValueError`, if the timestamp is out of the range of values supported by the platform C :cfunc:`gmtime` function.
+This may raise :exc:`ValueError`, if the timestamp is out of the range of values supported by the platform C :c:func:`gmtime` function.
    It's common for this to be restricted to years in 1970 through 2038.
 See also :meth:`fromtimestamp`.